varunmehta/dive-into-iot/00-prerequisite/README.md

    - Power hubs are generally restricted to 2.5A, so not a great option.
  * 8GB class 10, microSD card.
 [SanDisk runs for $6](https://smile.amazon.com/dp/B073K14CVB/)

-So if you have a power supply & microSD card, you can just buy a pi and should be good.
+If you already have a power supply & microSD card, you should be good with only buying a pi.

 ### Softwares